-The following pages: https://www.newman.ac.uk/knowledge-base/data-protection/ explain how we collect, maintain and use personal data when you make enquiries about studying at Newman University (including by registering to attend our open days), make an application and if you go on to become an offer holder i.e. the time before you become a registered student.
-For example, it provides details may be sent to the Higher Education Statistics Agency, when data may be disclosed to a third party and what information is included on your student record if you go on to become a registered student at Newman University.
+The following pages: Data Protection General Information - Birmingham Newman University, Birmingham explain how we collect, maintain and use personal data when you make enquiries about studying at Birmingham Newman University (including by registering to attend our open days), make an application and if you go on to become an offer holder i.e. the time before you become a registered student.
+For example, it provides details may be sent to the Higher Education Statistics Agency, when data may be disclosed to a third party and what information is included on your student record if you go on to become a registered student at Birmingham Newman University.

-21.2 University use of Applicant Data
+b.
+University use of Applicant Data

-Newman University needs to collect, maintain and use personal data relating to its applications to allow us to process applications for study, register students, to administer courses and to provide facilities for students.
+Birmingham Newman University needs to collect, maintain and use personal data relating to its applications to allow us to process applications for study, register students, to administer courses and to provide facilities for students.

-Data collected during the admissions and registration processes will be used for the purposes of maintaining student records, managing processes in relation to academic progress, providing personal and academic advice and support, managing accommodation services and providing access to the Library and sports facilities and the facilities in the Newman University Students' Union.
+Data collected during the admissions and registration processes will be used for the purposes of maintaining student records, managing processes in relation to academic progress, providing personal and academic advice and support, managing accommodation services and providing access to the Library and sports facilities and the facilities in the Birmingham Newman University Students' Union.